 - Providing advice on payment by results schemes to commissioners and providers.

-- Consultancy and support to probation trusts and voluntary sector organisations around Transforming Rehabilitation.
+- Consultancy and support around the implementation of Transforming Rehabilitation.

 - Work on best commissioning practice and on redesigning local substance misuse treatment systems.